LittleFish-Coder/youtube-downloader/README.md

 It will then download the video faster but with 720p resolution(mostly) and the audio with the highest quality available.

 ### youtube_downloader.bash
-run the script.
+Run the script.
 ```bash
 bash youtube_downloader.bash
 ```
-It will then ask for the youtube link.
+It will ask for the youtube link.

-Enter the youtube link and press enter.
-It will then download the video with 1080p resolution(if available) and the audio with the highest quality available.
+Enter the youtube link and press enter, then it will download the video with 1080p resolution(if available) and the audio with the highest quality available.

 ### youtube_downloader.bat
-run the script.
+Run the script.
 ```bash
 youtube_downloader.bat
 ```
-It will then ask for the youtube link.
+It will ask for the youtube link.

-Enter the youtube link and press enter.
-It will then download the video with 1080p resolution(if available) and the audio with the highest quality available.
+Enter the youtube link and press enter, then it will download the video with 1080p resolution(if available) and the audio with the highest quality available.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.